cztomczak/cefpython/README.md

 ## Install

 You can install [pypi/cefpython3](https://pypi.python.org/pypi/cefpython3) package using pip tool.
-On Linux pip 8.1+ is required.
 You can also download packages for offline installation available on the [GitHub Releases](../../releases) pages.
 Command to install with pip:

 ```
-pip install cefpython3==57.0
+pip install cefpython3==49.0
 ```

 ## Tutorial